 Below is the API call and the response, showing that the form has 51 rows and the column headers.

-By default, the Content-Type will come with the Text/Plain type.
-Since the Body contains a JSON, we need to change the Content-Type to Application/JSON.
-Otherwise, the following error will occur: 415 - Unsupported Media Type.
+By default the Content-Type will come with the type Text/Plain, since in the Body we have a JSON, we need to change the Content-Type to Application/JSON, otherwise the following error will be generated: 415 - Unsupported Media Type.

 The Offset API is effectively used to consume the data.
-Depending on the data volume, it can be paginated because, in addition to the data form code (typeCode), we also have as attributes the initial row and the number of rows we will retrieve.
+Depending on the data volume, it can be paginated, since in addition to the data form code (typeCode), we also have the starting row (start) and the number of rows (length) as attributes.

-In this call, the Data parameter in the Body is required and will be fixed, always passed as follows:
+In this call the Data parameter in the Body is required and will be fixed, always passed in the following way:

 {